 For reference, I did look into quite a few pet shipping companies, all of which seemed like bad options for us for a variety of reasons.
 First, they are really expensive, upwards of 5,000-8,000 dollars per pet, which was a huge shock to me.

 Most will handle transport to and from the airport and all necessary paperwork, however, that is really the least of what you are paying for.
 The animals ride in cargo, unsupervised for long flights, and in our case, our Frenchie would have flown the opposite direction to Europe and beyond.
+Not only was the travel time longer, there is no in flight supervision to check on your pet.

 It all has to do with certain airlines allowing dogs in cargo and the routes they currently fly.
-However, if you are moving during the summer months, there are weather restrictions for pets in cargo, so many cannot fly until September or later.
+However, if you are moving during the summer months, there are weather restrictions (heat related) for pets in cargo, so many cannot fly until September or later.

 Day of Travel